Our St. George UT Cardiovascular Center in Heart of Dixie Cardiology

 When not seeing patients, Marissa enjoys spending time with her two little boys.
-They particularly enjoy the outdoors and participating in obstacle course competitions, like Spartan races.
-Her greatest accomplishment is being mom to her two sons.
+They particularly enjoy the outdoors and participating in obstacle course competitions like Spartan races.
+Her greatest accomplishment is being a mom to her two sons.
 They are her reason for working hard and striving for excellence.
-Marissa has a great passion for writing and singing music which she developed from her mother and grandmothers.
-She loves a good rain storm, bubble baths and taking time to visit her family in Arizona.
+Marissa has a great passion for writing and singing music that she developed from her mother and grandmothers.
+She loves a good rainstorm, bubble baths, and taking time to visit her family in Arizona.

 Justin Poole, PA-C